TerribleDev/TimberWinR/TimberWinR/mdocs/Generator.md

 The Generator input can be used to Generate log files for test purposes.

 ## Parameters
-The following parameters are allowed when configuring WindowsEvents.
+The following parameters are allowed when configuring the test log Generator.

 | Parameter         |     Type       |  Description                                                             | Details               |  Default |
 | :---------------- |:---------------| :----------------------------------------------------------------------- | :---------------------------  | :-- |